naman9497/website-uptime-monitoring/README.md

 This Laravel application monitors website uptime for multiple clients by checking their websites every 15 minutes.

 ### Quick Start

-Use `start.sh` to start all services (Docker containers, database, and queue workers):
+`cd backend` and use `start.sh` to start all services (Docker containers, database, and queue workers):

 ```bash
 chmod +x start.sh